Lumps, Masses, & Growths

 Lumps can occur anywhere in the mouth: lips, gum tissue, cheeks, tongue, or palate.
 Such lumps or masses may develop quickly or gradually over months or even years.
 Some remain the same size and do not change their characteristics while others change in size, color, and symptoms such as pain.
 Most are benign masses and are not serious.
+Here are the most common forms of lumps, masses, and growths that occur in the mouth:

 - A benign mass that forms in response to irritation